Khanh D. Pham: Government services for academia and R&D community at large

-Since 2004, Pham's government services have continued to expand from gaining technical knowledge to leading diverse teams of technical professionals across multiple theaters that include forethought, cultural differences, and multidisciplinary teamwork.
-He has brought more Asian American Pacific Islander people into Federal services who may have never considered Federal jobs.
-Working for the AFRL has allowed him to lead, plan, drive strategy, and move from an engineer, to a scientist, and an eventual leadership role.
+Since 2004, Pham has advanced his government career from developing technical skills to leading diverse teams of technical professionals in various settings that require planning, cultural awareness, and teamwork.
+He has encouraged more Asian American Pacific Islander individuals to join Federal service, opening doors for those who might not have considered these careers.
+At the AFRL, he has taken on roles as an engineer, scientist, and leader, guiding strategy and planning.

-Pham has served as a research adviser for the National Academies' Associate Research Programs.
-In this capacity, he initiates various DoD relevant research opportunities on military space capability concepts for the Air Force Summer Faculty Fellowship for American Society of Engineering Education.
-He has served on various panels across evaluation committees for National Science Foundation Graduate Fellowship, National Defense Science & Engineering Graduate Fellowship and Young Investigator Research Program of the Air Force Office of Scientific Research.
-Among his pedagogical achievements, Pham - an adjunct research professor for the Electrical and Computer Engineering Department at the University of New Mexico and a member of the Advisory Board for the Center for Computational and Applied Mathematics at the California State University at Fullerton, has served on multiple dissertation and thesis committees.
-In these roles, he has advised and mentored numerous science, technology, engineering, and mathematics (STEM)-focused graduate students.
-He works closely with government and academic partners to promote the value of the National Science Foundation and DoD National Defense Science & Engineering Graduate Fellowship program as a critical component of DoD workforce development.
-As the recipient of both 2018 Society of Asian Scientists and Engineers (SASE) - Leadership of the Year (Government Category) Award and 2019 SASE - Professional Achievements Award, he has not only demonstrated technical leadership to make innovation happened, but also has led by examples with the community leadership and support the Asian American Pacific Islander community with a path forward where most see obstacles.
+Pham has been a research adviser for the National Academies' Associate Research Programs.
+He creates research opportunities related to military space capabilities for the Air Force Summer Faculty Fellowship programs for American Society of Engineering Education.
+He has also served on evaluation panels for the National Science Foundation Graduate Fellowship, National Defense Science & Engineering Graduate Fellowship and Young Investigator Research Program at the Air Force Office of Scientific Research.
+As an adjunct research professor in Electrical and Computer Engineering Department at the University of New Mexico and a board member for the Center for Computational and Applied Mathematics at the California State University at Fullerton, he has served on many dissertation and thesis committees.
+In these roles, he has mentored many graduate students in science, technology, engineering, and mathematics (STEM) fields.
+He works with government and academic partners to highlight the importance of the National Science Foundation and DoD National Defense Science & Engineering Graduate Fellowship program for developing the DoD workforce.
+Pham received the 2018 Society of Asian Scientists and Engineers (SASE) - Leadership of the Year (Government Category) Award and the 2019 SASE - Professional Achievements Award,.
+He has shown technical leadership and has supported the Asian American Pacific Islander community by providing guidance and opportunities where others may see challenges.

 In addition, Pham is concerned with innovation-based business development and technology transfers.
-He has worked with 100 plus high tech small businesses and entrepreneurs that represents the growth and development of so many future leaders and engineers utilizing America's Seed Fund and the likes.
-His technical outreach has impacted multi-million dollars of DoD's science and technology investments, managed 100s Small Business Innovative Research/Small Business Technology Transfer contracts, and interacted with several small businesses and companies.
-His efforts throughout led to the fourth Annual Champion of Small Business and Technology Commercialization Award that Pham received in 2018 from the Small Business Technology Council for helping high tech small businesses contribute at higher levels.
-The AFRL - Space Vehicles Directorate utilized the SASE Achievement awards to recognize the overall impact of the technological, research, and business functions by Pham in 2023 to the DoD STEM community as a whole.
+He has worked with 100-plus high-tech small businesses and entrepreneurs who represent the growth and development of so many future leaders and engineers, utilizing America's Seed Fund and the like.
+His technical outreach has impacted multi-million dollars of DoD science and technology investments, managed 100s Small Business Innovative Research/Small Business Technology Transfer contracts and worked closely with many small businesses.
+In 2018, his efforts earned him the fourth Annual Champion of Small Business and Technology Commercialization Award from the Small Business Technology Council for advancing high-tech small businesses.
+In 2023, the AFRL - Space Vehicles Directorate recognized his broad impact on technology, research, and business in the DoD STEM community with the SASE Achievement award.